-- Identify what is frightening your dog and desensitize him to it (see out handouts: "Helping Your Dog Overcome the Fear of Thunder and Other Startling Noises"). - Mute noise from outside by leaving your dog in a basement or windowless bathroom and leave on a television, radio, or loud fan.
+- Identify what is frightening your dog and desensitize him to it (see out handouts: "Helping Your Dog Overcome the Fear of Thunder and Other Startling Noises" and "Stress Relief for Your Pet"). - Mute noise from outside by leaving your dog in a basement or windowless bathroom and leave on a television, radio, or loud fan.
 Block off your dog's access to outdoor views that might be causing a fear response, by closing curtains or doors to certain rooms.